 The key is not simply to read more but rather be selective about what we reading and how we are reading.

 This article, the first in a multi-part series on improving our reading skills, outlines the four levels of reading.

 “Books give delisght to the very marrow of one’s bones.
 They speak to us, consult with us and join us in a living and intense intimacy.” — Petrarch

 Mortimer Adler originally published How To Read A Book in 1940.
 It immediately became a bestseller.
-Since that time the book has been updated and recast many time, most notably by Charles van Doren in the 1970’s.
+Since that time the book has been updated and recast many times, most notably by Charles van Doren in the 1970’s.

 Reading is a complex activity, just as writing is.
 It consists of a large number of separate acts, all of which must be performed in a good reading.
 The person who can perform more of them is better able to read.

 Success in reading is determined to the extent that you receive what the writer intended to communicate.
 That doesn’t mean you agree with them, only that you understood them.

 To be informed is to know simply that something is the case.
 To be enlightened is to know, in addition, what it is all about: why it is the case, what its connections are with other facts, in what respects it is the same, in what respects it is different, and so forth.

 This is the difference between being knowing the name of something and knowing something.

 … if you remember what an author says, you have learned something from reading him.
 If what he says is true, you have even learned something about the world.
 But whether it is a fact about the book or a fact about the world that you have learned, you have gained nothing but information if you have exercised only your memory.
 You have not been enlightened.
 Enlightenment is achieved only when, in addition to knowing what an author says, you know what he means and why he says it.